TUM-DSE/proteus/README.md

 ./get_bitstream_freq.sh | tee frequencies.csv
 ```

-The frequencies for the Intel Stratix 10 have been manually collected from compilation reports.
+The frequencies for the Intel Stratix 10 have been collected from compilation reports manually.

 Get the total lines of code (LoC) of the applications: